mishka53787/my-store/client/README.md

 due this issue can not use add product cause if you login or register it will crash . if any other issues please see fit to make changes to this application either frontend or backend.

+for Login

+please use the
+{usernameOrEmail: "bibi@gmail.com", password: "revenge"}

+any other will have
+401 unauthorized error

 Testing
 You can run tests for the application using the following command: